LennoxLow/Chaos8ball/README.md

 ## 📮 Contribute Your Own Chaos

 Have better cursed advice?
-Suggest them by opening an Issue or editing the hardcoded list in the sketch file.
+Edit the hardcoded list in the sketch file!
 If you build one, I would love to see it!

 ---